Reeds, Loop-Komposition/Mini-Elektronik: Georgia Ch. Hoppe

 Scientific advisor: Sébastien Dutreuil

 Sebastien holds a PhD in philosophy, University Paris from the Institute for History and Philosophy of Sciences and Technology (IHPST, Paris) and a M.S. in Interdisciplinary Approaches of Life from the University Paris 7 and Paris 5 and in Geosciences from the Ecole Normale Superieure, Paris.
 He was a postdoctoral fellow of the Max Planck Institute for the History of Science, Berlin and is now a full-time researcher at the Centre Gilles-Gaston Granger (CNRS/Aix-Marseille University).
 His research interests are Philosophy of biology, Gaia hypothesis, Environmental philosophy, Epistemo-logy of modelling, History of Earth and environmental sciences (Earth system science, biogeochemistry, geochemistry).
-Sebastian will be part of PEAK HUMANITY as a scientific advisor.
+Sebastian was part of PEAK HUMANITY as a scientific advisor.

 Percussion: Chad Charles Popple